JavieraQuirozO/FBD/README.md

 ## Rate limiting & responsible use

 To protect shared infrastructure and respect FlyBase resources, **downloads are rate-limited by default.**
--The download limit is enforced internally
+- The download limit is enforced internally
--The library is intended for **academic use only** -Bulk or automated scraping is strongly discouraged
+- The library is intended for **academic use only**
+- Bulk or automated scraping is strongly discouraged

 Advanced users can modify the download limits via the Config class and config.json, but:
 **We strongly ask users NOT to bypass rate limits**,